bmitchell21/100DaysofCloud/Journey/001/Readme.md

 ## Cloud Research

 No screenshots this go-round.
-Anyway.
-I didn't even get to do much work in the cloud today.
-I wrote the script for my chat bot.
+Today I simply wrote the script for my chat bot.

 ## Try yourself